Updated: March 9, 2021

 Don’t furnish your condo unit like a house.
 Be mindful of the appliances you bring in — some might be inappropriate or unnecessary.

-Bringing your 2HP air conditioner from home and into your 20-sqm condo unit will just result to wasted energy and higher electric bills.
-It’ll be cheaper in the long run to just buy a 1HP aircon, which is what’s recommended for that room size.
+Bringing your 2HP air conditioner from home and into your 20-sqm condo unit will just result in wasted energy and higher electric bills.
+It’ll be cheaper, in the long run, to just buy a 1HP aircon, which is what’s recommended for that room size.

 It’s also important to analyze your lifestyle, and buy only what’s essential.
 For example, a friend bought an electric stove for his condo even though he doesn’t really cook.
 He says that it seems necessary to have one.